There are many other packages for visualising correlation or similar

 correlation tests for variable pairs for which the correlation method is

 defined.
-This is converted to pairwise
+This is converted to pairwise via the

-as.pairwise
+as.pairwise method.

 # install.packages("correlation")